dmarti/polyhedral-dice/README.md

  * No third-party tracking

- * Embeddable (not tested yet)
+ * Embeddable in an iframe ([example](https://blog.zgp.org/pwa-help-css-grid/))

  * Support Dungeons and Dragons and similar "d20" style games

+ * Accessibility

 Project non-goals

- * Routinely eplace all physical dice in a tabletop game (Getting the players together is the hard part anyway)
+ * Routinely replace all physical dice in a tabletop game (Getting the players together is the hard part anyway)

  * Easy re-rolls (you rolled it, live with it)

  * Dice animations

  * Spyware/adware